posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 You will notice here that we have two different usages for `useUserData()`:

 - One that returns all the necessary information we need _synchronously_ (not used here).
 This is the composable that we use in components
 - A second version that **only returns a promise of the data**.
-This is the version used within data loaders
+This is the version used within data loaders that enables sequential fetching.

 // TODO: only applicable to specific loaders and must be implemented
 // this means there needs to be a way to refer to parent loaders